 Visitors will explore the personal and professional attributes that have enabled ground-breaking developments, and explore the journeys taken to tackle real-world challenges.
 We aim to inspire young and old to be innovators in their own lives, to tackle the problems they see in the world around them, and to practice the good habits of successful innovators.

-The exhibition features a broad range of things to do, including digital interactives, a Virtual Reality simulator (recommended for 14 yrs +) and of course, an amazing Springfree Trampoline (recommended for 6 yrs +)
+The exhibition features a range of things to do, including an amazing Springfree Trampoline to try out (recommended for 6 yrs +)